 6. Preventive Services.
 Preventive services must be covered without copay or deductible.
 See a full list here.

 One of the biggest changes coming is the health insurance mandate, a requirement that all American citizens and legal residents have health insurance.
 In 2015, all large employers will have to offer it to their employees, but until then, you will need to make sure you’re covered.
-Whether it’s through your employer, your partner’s employer, Medicaid, Medicare or a plan you purchase on your own, everyone will be required to have health insurance coverage in 2014 or pay a fee.
+Whether it’s through your employer, your partner’s employer, Medicaid, Medicare or a plan you purchase on your own, everyone is required to have health insurance coverage in 2014 or pay a fee.

 As of October 1, 2013, people are able to shop for plans on the Health Insurance Exchange.
 The Exchange, also called the Marketplace, is a new way to find health insurance choices and find out if you can get help paying for insurance.
 You can find it at www.Healthcare.gov.